 In what ways can strengthen the Early Care and Education workforce that provides mental health services to young children and the adults that care for them?

-The winning team will be awarded a $20,000 grant (written to the Lead Nonprofit Agency) to move their concept forward to the next step towards implementation.
+The Muse Knoxville collaborative was awarded a $20,000 grant to move their concept forward to the next step towards implementation.
+All teams were evaluated using the following criteria.

 Innovation & Creativity